|Geumsan Insam (Ginseng) Festival: Health-enhancing ginseng tour|

-Over the years, as a stable production and harvest of ginseng became possible, more and more people have consumed ginseng on a regular basis to maintain their health rather than eating it only when they fall ill.
+Marking its 34th year, the Geumsan Insam (Ginseng) Festival (Sep 19 to 28, 2014) has organized various programs to promote the superb quality of this ginseng, a special product of Geumsan-gun.
+Over the years, as ginseng production became more stable, more and more people consume ginseng on a regular basis to maintain their health rather than eating it only when they fall ill.
 This has led to a wider variety of ways ginseng is consumed, which includes extracts, food, and ginseng tea.
 Ginseng is also gaining more popularity overseas for its medicinal benefits.

 Hands-on ginseng programs

-- The ‘harvesting ginseng’ event is one of the festival’s most popular programs.
+Ginseng digging is one of the festival’s most popular programs.
 Sign up to visit a designated ginseng field and unearth some real Geumsan ginseng.
-The program gives participants not only the pleasure of harvesting ginseng, but also a chance to buy ginseng at a discounted price, making it quite popular every year.
-As the ginseng field is located at a distance from the festival venue (Geumsan Ginseng Museum square area), there is the inconvenience of having to travel to and from the field, but there is a shuttle bus running between the festival venue and the field.
-If you plan to participate on weekends, when there are throngs of participants, make sure to make a reservation by phone in advance.
+The program gives participants not only the fun of digging for ginseng, but also the chance to buy ginseng at a discounted price, making it quite popular every year.
+As the ginseng field is located at a distance (Geumsan Ginseng Museum square area), a shuttle bus will be running between the festival venue and the ginseng field to provide more convenience to visitors.
+If you plan on participating on the weekend, when there are throngs of participants, make sure to call in advance to reserve a slot.
 Participation is free of charge.

 The red ginseng foot bath uses water infused with red ginseng extract and other medicinal herbs.
 More than any other foot bath, the red ginseng foot bath has remarkable effects on enhancing immunity and relieving stress and fatigue as the remedial benefits of red ginseng and the medicinal herbs are absorbed through the skin.
-The program is operated on a first-come, first-served basis and the participation fee is 1,000 won.
-So get there early, as this highly satisfying, low priced event is usually packed!

-- Together with the ‘harvesting ginseng’ program, the Ginseng Folk Village is one of the most popular interactive events at the festival.
+Together with the ginseng digging program, the Ginseng Folk Village is one of the most popular interactive events at the festival.
 Visitors can plant ginseng seeds, and peel, bind, and dry ginseng, all for free.
 The program is organized outdoors and is open to everyone.
 It is especially popular among families.

-- Various hands-on programs will be offered during the festival such as using ginseng and medicinal herbs to make all natural soap and lip balm.
-The participation fee is around 2,000 won and the program takes between 15 and 20 minutes.
+Various hands-on programs will be offered during the festival such as using ginseng and medicinal herbs to make all-natural soap and lip balm.
+The program takes between 15 and 20 minutes.
 After the program, it takes about 40 minutes to an hour for the soap to harden, so be sure you have enough time to participate.

 Permanent exhibitions and hands-on programs

-- The International Ginseng Exchange Exhibition is another one of the major events of the Geumsan Insam (Ginseng) Festival.
-In its 15th year, the exhibition displays and sells products made with ginseng and other medicinal herbs produced by approximately 50 companies from the region.
+The International Ginseng Exchange Exhibition is another one of the major events of the Geumsan Insam (Ginseng) Festival.
+Now in its 16th year, the exhibition displays and sells products made with ginseng and other medicinal herbs produced by ginseng companies from the region.
 This is a great chance for tourists to buy quality ginseng products at inexpensive prices.
 The event also features an IR forum attended by overseas buyers to expand the worldwide market for Geumsan ginseng.

-- The Health Experience Center is one of the major events of the Geumsan Insam (Ginseng) Festival.
-It is particularly popular among senior aged tourists.
+Particularly popular among the older men and women, the Health Experience Center is one of the major events of the Geumsan Insam (Ginseng) Festival.
 Here visitors can check their health status through blood pressure, blood sugar, and osteoporosis tests.
-They can also try various East Asian medical practices, including a hand, foot, and facial massage, hand acupuncture, and sampling of medicinal herb tea.
+They can also try various East Asian medical practices such as a hand, foot and facial massage or hand acupuncture, and sample medicinal herb teas.

 There is a food market inside the festival venue where visitors can choose from a number of traditional Korean foods like bibimbap, Korean pancakes, gukbap, and banquet noodles, all made with some ginseng.
 Meals range between 5,000 won and 7,000 won, and they come in large servings.

-- The ginseneg bibimbap and deep-fried ginseng are the most popular menu items at the venue.
-The ginseng bibimbap comes with fresh wild greens and thinly sliced ginseng on top of rice, while the deep-fried ginseng is eaten in a dip of red ginseng extract and tastes delicious.
+The ginseng bibimbap and deep-fried ginseng are the most popular menu items at the venue.
+The ginseng bibimbap comes with fresh wild greens and thinly sliced ginseng on top of the rice.
+The deep-fried ginseng is dipped in a red ginseng extract and tastes delicious.
 This is what ‘food like medicine’ is all about.

-- The unique ginseng makgeolli of Geumsan has a mild ginseng flavor and taste.
-There is nothing like a nice glass of fresh makgeolli to quench your thirst while you are looking around the venue.
+The unique ginseng makgeolli of Geumsan has a mild ginseng flavor and taste.
+There is nothing like a bowl of fresh makgeolli to quench your thirst while you are looking around the venue.
 The best snack pairing for makgeolli is the ginseng, seafood, and spring onion pancake.
-Try a piece of pancake with some refreshing ginseng makgeolli for a taste that is out of this world.
+Try a piece of pancake with some refreshing ginseng makgeolli for a delightful food experience.

-Other unique programs like face painting, caricature painting, and ginseng food making are organized at the venue.
-The main stage of the venue hosts various performances starting at 7 p.m. every day, including Korean traditional music and dance, a percussion music performance, and a K-pop concert.
-There is also an igloo area so visitors can beat the summer heat and a free shuttle service runs from one end of the venue to the other, so hop on the shuttle if you feel like you need a free ride!
+Other unique programs like face painting, caricature portraits, and ginseng food making are also held at the venue.
+The main stage of the venue hosts various performances starting at 7 pm every day, including Korean traditional music and dance, a percussion music performance, and a K-pop concert.
+There is a free shuttle service running from one end of the venue to the other.

-Great for history enthusiasts, the Geumsan Ginseng Museum is where visitors can learn all about the story of Geumsan ginseng, which has been produced in the area for over 1,500 years.
+Great for history enthusiasts, the Geumsan Ginseng Museum is where visitors can learn all about the story of Geumsan ginseng, which the area has been producing for over 1,500 years.
 The center is located inside the festival venue.
 Information on the history, production, and effects of Geumsan ginseng are on exhibit together with photos and models.

 The temple was built in 866 during the Silla Kingdom (BC557–AD935).
-Though it is small, it is famous for its Main Buddha Hall (tangible cultural asset no. 143) and 1,100 year-old ginkgo tree (natural monument no. 365).
+Though small in size, the temple is famous for its Main Buddha Hall (Tangible Cultural Asset No. 143) and 1,100 year-old ginkgo tree (Natural Monument No. 365).
 The road from the one pillar gate of the temple to the ginkgo tree is lined with groves of fir trees, allowing for a tranquil walk in the forest.